kyoheiu/felix/README_crates.md

 # *felix*

-## Release
-v0.7.0 (2022-04-26)
-- New feature: Terminal size changes are now automatically detected and the layout is fixed.

-v0.6.1 (2022-04-15)
-- New configuration: You can now use the full width of terminal by setting `use_full_width` to true (false by default).
-I hope this wil lead to a better user experience. *For those who use <=0.6.0, felix can work without replacing config.toml because `use_full_width` is an option.*

-v0.6.0 (2022-04-13)
-- New command: If you have [zoxide](https://github.com/ajeetdsouza/zoxide) installed, `:z <keyword>` lets you jump to a directory that matches the keyword!
-For more details, see Usage.

 ## About
 A tui file manager with vim-like key mapping, written in Rust.
 Works on terminals with 21 columns or more.